Pediatric & Adolescent Medicine

 Accommodations & Homestays

 Participants stay with homestay families, chosen and screened by the CFHI Local Coordinator.
 Homestay families are generally middle class and live in downtown La Paz, often in high-rise apartment buildings.
 Homestay families are located in close proximity to one another and the language school, allowing participants to walk to language classes and meetings with ease.
 Participants will also find many shops, restaurants and cafes in the area.
-In some cases CFHI participants may be housed on their own or with others in the same homestay.
+In some cases CFHI participants may be housed on their own or with others in the same homestay but participants will always have their own bed.

 Homestays provide a unique opportunity to learn about local culture and practice Spanish skills on a daily basis in an informal setting.
 Accommodation includes two meals a day.
 At the CFHI welcome orientation participants will be instructed on recommended transportation from homestays to clinical rotations and getting around the city.